Distributed Riemannian Optimization in Geodesically Non-convex Environments: Introduction

 Motivated by these applications, recent works have pursued the study of stochastic optimization algorithms on Riemannian manifolds, both in the centralized and decentralized settings~\cite{bonnabel2013stochasticGradRiemannian}-\cite{sahinoglu2025decentralized}.
 The first asymptotic convergence analysis for Riemannian stochastic gradient descent (R-SGD) was presented in~\cite{bonnabel2013stochasticGradRiemannian} under diminishing step sizes.
 This was followed by the first non-asymptotic convergence guarantees for first-order Riemannian optimization in both geodesically convex (g-convex) and g-non-convex environments in~\cite{zhang2016firstOrderGeodesicallyConvex}.
 A variant of R-SGD~\cite{tripuraneni2018averaging} generalizing the classical Polyak-Ruppert iterate-averaging scheme was then developed and analyzed for geodesically strongly convex (g-strongly-convex) cases.
 The Riemannian online optimization was considered in~\cite{wang2021no}, studying the dynamic regret for g-convex functions on Hadamard manifolds.
 More recently,~\cite{hsieh2023riemannian} investigated the behavior of stochastic algorithms around saddle points in g-non-convex settings.
 Finally,~\cite{wang2024nonparametric} established the non-asymptotic convergence of R-SGD with a constant step size in the g-strongly-convex setting, applying the findings to change point detection on manifolds.

 The literature on decentralized Riemannian optimization is broadly categorized into \textit{extrinsic} and \textit{intrinsic} methods.
 Extrinsic methods, which are based on the \textit{induced arithmetic mean}~\cite{sarlette2009consensus}, rely on embedding the manifold in a Euclidean space.
-This dependency often restricts their application to specific manifolds.
-For stochastic optimization, various strategies have been adapted to decentralized R-SGD-type algorithms on the unit sphere~\cite{wang2023incremental}, Stiefel manifolds~\cite{chen2021decentralized}, and compact submanifolds~\cite{deng2025decentralized}, with non-convex settings in the Euclidean space.
-In contrast, intrinsic methods are developed using the manifold's inherent geometry, leveraging tools like the \textit{Fréchet mean}~\cite{tron2012riemannian} (see Definition~\ref{definition:frechet_mean_variance}), geodesic distance, and exponential mapping.
+This dependency often restricts their application to specific manifolds. \cred{Early work considered network agreement problems on Stiefel manifolds~\cite{chen2021local}.
+For stochastic optimization, various strategies have been adapted to decentralized R-SGD-type algorithms on the unit sphere~\cite{wang2023incremental}, Stiefel manifolds~\cite{chen2021decentralized, sun2024retraction}, and compact submanifolds~\cite{deng2025decentralized}, with non-convex settings in the Euclidean space.} In contrast, intrinsic methods are developed using the manifold's inherent geometry, leveraging tools like the \textit{Fréchet mean}~\cite{tron2012riemannian} (see Definition~\ref{definition:frechet_mean_variance}), geodesic distance, and exponential mapping.
 This approach allows them to be applied to a more general class of manifolds.
 Several distributed strategies have been developed within this framework.
 Early work focused on achieving network agreement~\cite{tron2012riemannian,kraisler2023distributed}, while another approach solved g-convex optimization problems using a diminishing step size~\cite{shah2017distributed}.

 A more recent line of work has focused on the diffusion adaptation strategy~\cite{chen2012diffusion, sayed2013diffusion}.
 This strategy was first extended to general Riemannian manifolds in~\cite{wang2024riemannian}, and a more efficient algorithm was subsequently proposed in~\cite{wang2025riemannian} with convergence guarantees for g-convex costs.
 Concurrent work established a dynamic regret bound for this algorithm on Hadamard manifolds~\cite{chen2024decentralized_dynamic}, which was very recently extended beyond the Hadamard setting in~\cite{sahinoglu2025decentralized}.
 However, both results only work for g-convex costs.
 For ease of reference, we summarize the modeling conditions and results from related works in Table~\ref{tab:comparison}.